- About Us

 I made a bunch of them and took them to work to show some friends, most of them laughed and a couple even said “no way”, but after they tried it, I was making them all the time.
 Word got out and people I didn’t even know were coming to get them.
 I thought it was all pretty cool.
 Some people think the shape of a set Speedhook™ attracts the fish and that’s why you catch so many fish.
 I personally think when you are fishing, you have a great deal of hits, trouble is, and some are so light you never knew the fish was there.
 With the Speedhook™, most of these light hits result in a caught fish.

 One day my friend Mike Grynecki came in and asked me if I had made “this thing”, (the Speedhook™), I said yes and asked him if he wanted more.
 He said, “Don’t you know what you have here”, I said, “ya, I know what it can do, you should see this thing catch fish”.
 Mike said, “I’ve seen it catch fish, I went fishing with it and came home to get my dad and show him, we were both amazed”.
 At that moment, Mike said he would fund what ever it would take to get the Speedhook™ into the fishing industry.
 We talked some more and agreed the first thing to do was run a patent search, if it came back clean, we would apply for a patent and see what we could do from there.
-The next day, Mike brought me a check for $20,000.00 and said “go for it”; I guess you could say he was pretty serious.
-As you may have guessed, the search was clean and we were issued the patent on Jan 02, 1990.
+I guess you could say he was pretty serious.

 We started doing fishing expos and the response was more than we could handle.
-At the beginning we were making these things by hand in some fixtures I had built, but now with the shows doing so well, it was time to find a spring company that could make them, we found that any spring company could do it.
+At the beginning we were making these things by hand in some fixtures I had built.

 I was even on the Oprah Winfrey show when she had a show about inventions.
 She was so impressed that I was the lead-off guest out of all the other people on the show.
 Also, a professional fisherman, named Jack DeBord called us about having the Speedhook™ on one of his shows.
 His show on cable (The Family Channel) was called “The Midwest Angler”.
 Soon after we met, he flew me down to Lake Okeechobee in Florida and we fished from sun up to sun down.
 It was a great show, I out fished Jack 84 to 4.
 He was so impressed we did another show and he became a spokesperson for the Speedhook™ for 1 year.
 John Husar, sports editor for the Chicago Tribune, did three articles about the use of the Speedhook™ for catching white fish in Lake Michigan and presented the Speedhook™ on his cable show (ESPN) called “The Outdoor Writers Show”.
 The Speedhookä has been shown on “MidWest OutDoors”.
 With them I have done shows on Crappie & Blue Gill, ice fishing, and Walleye fishing in the St Joseph River.
 If you have the chance to watch them, check them out, they’re pretty cool.